kapy95/explaining-variants-ne/README.md

 3. The prototypes of the baseline will be stored correspondingly in results/length_prot/sepsis or /results/length_prot/rtfm.
 Also a folder named with the execution date will be created in /results/evaluationPrototypes/rtfm or  /results/evaluationPrototypes/sepsis depending on the log.
 This folder will contain excel files with intra and inter class distances.
 This is a video to help running the prototype evaluation: https://www.youtube.com/watch?v=FNF7gPMIgQ0&t=199s

-Evaluation of the boundary cases:
+Evaluation of the boundary cases (this is a video to help with it: https://www.youtube.com/watch?v=ckiotGmEfQg:
 1. Open the validationBoundaryCases-rtfm.ipynb or validationBoundaryCases-sepsis.ipynb files (they are jupyter notebooks).
 2. Run the cells
 3. Open the explorationBoundaryCases_rtfm.ipynb or explorationBoundaryCases_sepsis.ipynb and change the route variable which is in the first cells of tne notebooks to the folder name with the results.
 For example if I want to run explorationBoundaryCases_rtfm.ipynb, I have to introduce the name of a folder contained in /results/Ours/rtfm.
-This is a video to help with it: https://www.youtube.com/watch?v=ckiotGmEfQg

 Mining of all rules for all cases in a log (optional):
 1. Open the minerful_slider.bat file inside MINERful_launcher folder